Vyral/chris-remmes/_posts/2019-01-14-whats-the-latest-news-from-our-market-as-we-begin-2019.md

 What’s happening in our market now that the holidays are gone and 2019 has officially begun?&nbsp;

 At the end of last year, our market started to shift into what I call the “new market.”
-In the “old market,” there was a lot of energy and a lot of multiple-offer situation happening, but **in the “new market,” inventory is slowly rising and we’re starting to see price reductions.** Now, buyers are pulling back and taking their time buying homes.
+In the “old market,” there was a lot of energy and a lot of multiple-offer situations happening, but **in the “new market,” inventory is slowly rising and we’re starting to see price reductions.** Now, buyers are pulling back and taking their time buying homes.

 {% include pullquote.html %}